-By signing below, I attest that I have read and understand my obligations as an applicant and a participant in the Housing Choice Voucher Home ownership Program and I agree to abide by these responsibilities.
-I understand that Carro oll County Housing may determine me ineligible for homeownership assistance if I violate my obligations after the purchase of a home, but that I may request an informal hearing of a ny notice of termination prior to it becoming effective.
+By signing below, I attest that I have read and understa nd my obligations as an applicant nd a participant in the Housing Choice Voucher Homeownership Program and I agree to abide by these responsibilities.
+I understand that Carroll County Housing may determine me ineligible for homeownership assistance if I violate my obligations after the purchase of becoming effective.
 Participant Signature Date Family Self-Sufficiency/Homeownership Coordinator Date